 Oracle Cloud Infrastructure supports two kinds of tags: free-form tags and defined tags.
 This topic describes free-form tags.

-Because free-from tags are limited in functionality, Oracle recommends that you only use them when you are first getting started with tagging, to try out the tagging feature in your system.
+Because free-from tags are limited in functionality, Oracle recommends that you only use them to try out the tagging feature in your system when you are first getting started with tagging.
 For more information about the features and limitations of free-form tags, see Working with Free-form Tags.

-Free-form tags consist simply of a key and a value, for example:
+Free-form tags consist of a key and a value, for example:

 where "Environment" is the key and "Production" is the value.

-Free-form tags consist simply of a key-value pair.
-Free-form tags have limited features.
+Free-form tags consist of a key-value pair and have limited features.
 To experience the full feature set of tagging, use defined tags.

 Features of free-form tags include: